input-output-hk/cardano-tutorials/node-setup/GuideForExcercise1.md

-# Installing and Running a Node
+# Installing and Running a Node: A quick guide

 ##PREREQUISITES